-Spring in Andalucia often means rainy days – which are not ideal if you’re travelling with kids.
+Spring in Andalucia often means rainy days – which are not ideal if you’re traveling with kids.

 But fear not, we’re here to help: these are great ideas for places to see and things to do indoors when the heavens open.
-From fabulous fish to interactive science exhibits, you’ll find something to keep everyone happy.
+From fabulous fish to interactive science exhibits, you’ll find something to keep everyone happy, even on rainy days.

 ACUARIO DE SEVILLA – SEVILLE AQUARIUM